khulnasoft/integrations-core/external_dns/README.md

 #### Using with service discovery

-If you are using one Datadog Agent pod per Kubernetes worker node, use these example annotations on your external-dns pod to retrieve the data automatically:
+If you are using one Khulnasoft Agent pod per Kubernetes worker node, use these example annotations on your external-dns pod to retrieve the data automatically:

 ```yaml
 apiVersion: v1